rossbishop/art-site/README.md

+# Art Site
+Website used to share, improve and critique art - See the live demo site at https://artshare.rossbishop.dev
 ## Introduction
 Art Site (or ArtShare) is a proof of concept website intended to satisfy the needs of creators who wish to receive critique on their work as it progresses.
 As such, the website facilitates uploading user generated content, separated out into different "projects" and "revisions", which can be critiqued by other users.